Schenk0/live-zoom-transcription/README.md

 # Live Zoom Transcription Bot

+This is a Zoom bot based on the [Python Zoom SDK bindings](https://github.com/noah-duncan/py-zoom-meeting-sdk) by Noah Duncan.
+It transcribes audio from Zoom meetings and sends the transcription to OpenAI for processing.

 ## Deployment

 Deploy to AWS ESC with fargate task.

 ### Build and test run docker image